CanastaWiki/Canasta-Documentation/setup.md

 For complete documentation on the CLI, visit the [CLI page](cli.md).

 ### Installation
-* Run the following line to install the Canasta CLI:
+* Run the following line to install the Canasta CLI (Be sure you have write permissions in the current working directory):

 ```
 curl -fsL https://raw.githubusercontent.com/CanastaWiki/Canasta-CLI/main/install.sh | bash